All Events

 Instructor: Jane Zell

-This beginner-friendly class series will cover basic hand-building and surface decorating techniques tailored to students’ interests.
+This beginner-friendly class series will cover basic wheel-throwing and hand-building and surface decorating techniques tailored to students’ interests.
 No experience required.
-This course is appropriate for youth ages 8-12 years old.
+This course is for youth ages 8-12 years old.

 Instructor: Lisa WB Walker